humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-10-13-fireunit-now-with-grouping.md

 ## Working with YUI Test

-With this addition to FireUnit, I&#8217;ve updated the FireUnit extension for YUI Test to make use of these grouping functionality.
+With this addition to FireUnit, I've updated the FireUnit extension for YUI Test to make use of these grouping functionality.
 Since YUI Test is completely event-driven, adding this functionality was as easy as assigning more event handlers:

     //Copyright 2008-2009 Nicholas C. Zakas.
 All rights reserved.
     //BSD license